 While a large portion of the sun's rays are visible light, ultraviolet light outside the visible spectrum shoots down alongside it, and these UV rays can have damaging effects on your memorabilia if they come in contact with it, unobstructed, at the right angle.
 This harmful UV light comes down in three different levels of strength, based on the wavelength, known as short wave, medium wave, and long wave.

 Shortwave (UVC's) bands are very dangerous to humans, but thankfully most of these waves absorbed into the ozone as the sun's rays travel down through it to us.
 Medium wave (UVB) bands make their way down to us and fizzle out on the surface of our skin, but have a hand in sun burns and skin cancer.
-Longwave bands (UVA) pierce into our skin and cause premature again and wrinkling.
+Longwave bands (UVA) pierce into our skin and cause premature aging and wrinkling.

 The main difference between these three types of UV light is the wavelength, or the distance between the peaks of each wave in the ray, measured in nanometers.
 UVC's have a wavelength of 100-280 nanometers; UVB's run from 280 nm to 315 nm; and, UVA's have a wavelength of 315 to 400 nm.
 The rays that are most damaging to your collectibles have a wavelength of 285 to 400 nanometers.